Climate and Average Weather Year Round in San Juan Puerto Rico

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in San Juan experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 2.9 months, from June 4 to August 31, with average wind speeds of more than 10.9 miles per hour.
-The windiest day of the year is July 14, with an average hourly wind speed of 12.5 miles per hour.
+The windiest month of the year in San Juan is July, with an average hourly wind speed of 12.4 miles per hour.

 The calmer time of year lasts for 9.1 months, from August 31 to June 4.
-The calmest day of the year is October 10, with an average hourly wind speed of 9.3 miles per hour.
+The calmest month of the year in San Juan is October, with an average hourly wind speed of 9.4 miles per hour.